yashsvii/Learnx/Learnx/README.md

 ## Architecture Diagram 🏗️
 <br/>
-Here is a high-level diagram that illustrates the architecture of the StudyNotion ed-tech platform:
+Here is a high-level diagram that illustrates the architecture of the  Learnx ed-tech platform:
 <img width='60%' src='https://github.com/Aniruddha-Gade/Study-Notion-EdTech__MERN-Stack/blob/main/screenshots/Architecture%20Diagram.png' />

 <hr/>

-#### The front end of StudyNotion has all the necessary pages that an ed-tech platform should have.
+#### The front end of  Learnx has all the necessary pages that an ed-tech platform should have.
 Some of these pages are:

 For Students:
 - **Homepage 🏠:** A brief introduction to the platform with links to the course list and user details and random background.